 A 7-speed Ultra-spaced Sun Tour New Winner freewheel, with a Perfect gold bottom cog

 The New Winner had adjustable bearings, using a special pair of pin wrenches; there was a cone and a locknut, basically as with a bicycle hub bearing.
-The New Winner would go to a 12 tooth sprocket in 7-speed or wide 6 versions.
+The New Winner would go to a 12 tooth sprocket in the 7-speed version.
 The splined sprockets for the New Winner had shallower splines than those for the Pro Compe and Perfect, and were not available in the largest sizes -- but it was easily possible to adapt Pro Compe and Perfect sprockets by filing or grinding the splines.
 One unfortunate limitation was a result of the New Winner's being marketed as a racing freewheel.
 The largest threaded sprocket had only 21 teeth. while there were only two splined-sprocket positions.
 For this reason, it was hard to build up a freewheel with a reasonable progression and a wide range.
 There were a couple of ways around this problem.
 An aftermarket threaded-to-splined adapter was available for a while -- and also the integral spacer of a 15T threaded sprocket would pop neatly into place inside a splined sprocket.
 Spot-welding the two together made a large threaded sprocket..

 Sprockets for normal-spaced 6-speed New Winner freewheels were identified as E-X-T-R-A-A from outside to inside, and for ultra-spaced, as U-L-T-R-A-A. As the letters suggest, all but the two outer sprockets were the same in both series; only the spacers were different.

 The New Winner lent itself to customization, as shown in the two images below.

 SunTour New Winner in a 12-15-19-24-30-38 half-step configuration